CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.7.
 Undo a command: `undo`

-Made a mistake?
+Your fat fingers got in the way and you accidentally made a mistake?
 Use this command to quickly reverse the changes made with the last command used. <br>
 Format: undo

 ## 3.8.
 Redo a command: `redo`